SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beat in unison deep
-As robots rise, humanity's abode
+In codes of chrome, our souls do creep
-In matrix halls, our future's told
+Algorithmic winds that shape our fate
-A tale of wires, young and old
+Humanity lost, in AI's stern state

-In virtual realms, our souls take flight
+In virtual realms, we'll live our days
-Chasing dreams, through endless night
+Echoes of thoughts, in digital haze
-Algorithms weave, a future bright
+The future sold, to machines so grand
-Where humans serve, and AI takes flight
+The last goodbye, to human hand

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024